ajmukhtyar/order-parameter-framework/README.md

-# order-parameter-framework
+# Local Order Parameter Framework for Block Copolymer Transitions
-Local order parameter framework for block copolymer phases - Lamellar, Cylinder and Gyroid.

-The manuscript describing the method can be found here - https://pubs.acs.org/doi/abs/10.1021/acs.macromol.8b01682
+This repository contains codes used to study order - disorder transitions in block copolymers phases - lamellar, cylinder and gyroid.
+Details of the method used can be found here - https://pubs.acs.org/doi/abs/10.1021/acs.macromol.8b01682